-Figure 7-1: Lake Macquarie - Wyong 24-hour average PM10 levels - April 2016
+Figure 7-1: Lake Macquarie - Wyong 24-hour average PM10 levels - February 2016

-The recorded PM10 levels were very good or good at all monitors at all times.
+The recorded PM10 levels were very good or good at all monitors with the exception of the Wallsend and Wyong monitors which both recorded one day with fair levels.
 All data recorded at the Lake Macquarie - Wyong monitoring sites were less than the 24-hour average criterion of 50μg/m3.

-Figure 7-2: Lake Macquarie - Wyong 24-hour average PM{2.5} levels - April 2016
+Figure 7-2: Lake Macquarie - Wyong 24-hour average PM{2.5} levels - February 2016

-The recorded $PM{2.5}$ levels were very good or good at all monitors at all times with the exception of the Wyee monitor which recorded two days with fair levels.
-All data recorded at the Lake Macquarie - Wyong monitoring sites were below the 24-hour average $PM{2.5}$ standard of $25\mu g/m^3$.
+The recorded PM{2.5} levels were very good or good at all monitors with the exception of the Wyee monitor which recorded one day with fair levels.
+All data recorded at the Lake Macquarie - Wyong monitoring sites were below the 24-hour average PM{2.5} standard of 25μg/m3.

-Figure 7-3: Lake Macquarie - Wyong 1-hour average NO2 levels - April 2016
+Figure 7-3: Lake Macquarie - Wyong 1-hour average NO2 levels - February 2016

-All data recorded at the Lake Macquarie - Wyong monitoring sites were below the 1-hour average NO2 criterion level of $246\mu g/m^3$ in April 2016.
+All data recorded at the Lake Macquarie - Wyong monitoring sites were below the 1-hour average NO2 criterion level of $246\mu g/m^3$ in February 2016.
 The measured levels of NO2 were very good at all monitors at all times.

-Figure 7-4: Lake Macquarie - Wyong 1-hour average SO2 levels - April 2016
+Figure 7-4: Lake Macquarie - Wyong 1-hour average SO2 levels - February 2016

-All data recorded at the Lake Macquarie - Wyong monitoring sites were below the 1-hour average SO_2 criterion level of $570\mu g/m^3$ in April 2016.
+All data recorded at the Lake Macquarie - Wyong monitoring sites were below the 1-hour average SO_2 criterion level of $570\mu g/m^3$ in February 2016.
 The measured levels of SO_2 were very good at all monitors at all times.

-Figure 7-5: Lake Macquarie - Wyong 1-hour average O3 levels - April 2016
+Figure 7-5: Lake Macquarie - Wyong 1-hour average O3 levels - February 2016

-All data recorded at the Lake Macquarie - Wyong monitoring sites were below the 1-hour average O_3 criterion level of $214\mu g/m^3$ in April 2016.
+All data recorded at the Lake Macquarie - Wyong monitoring sites were below the 1-hour average O_3 criterion level of $214\mu g/m^3$ in February 2016.
 Measured 1-hour average levels of O_3 were generally very good or good.
-The Wallsend monitor recorded fair levels for three hours in April 2016.
+The Wallsend and Wyong monitors recorded fair levels approximately 1% of the time.

-Figure 7-6: Lake Macquarie - Wyong rolling 4-hour average O3 levels - April 2016
+Figure 7-6: Lake Macquarie - Wyong rolling 4-hour average O3 levels - February 2016

-All data recorded at the Lake Macquarie - Wyong monitoring sites were below the rolling 4-hour average O_3 criterion level of 171μ g/m3 in April 2016.
+All data recorded at the Lake Macquarie - Wyong monitoring sites were below the rolling 4-hour average O3 criterion level of 171μg/m3 in February 2016.
 The measured levels were generally very good or good.
-The Wyong and Wallsend monitors recorded fair levels for three and four hours respectively.
+The Wallsend and Wyong monitors recorded fair levels approximately 1% of the time.